-Here are few tips for designing Android apps for today’s savvy users:
+Here are a few tips for designing Android apps for today’s savvy users:

-Android empowers not just smartphones, but also tablets and various other devices of different screen sizes and form.
+Android empowers not just smartphones, but also tablets and various other devices of different screen sizes and forms.
 By utilizing Android’s flexible layout system, you can create apps that scale from large tablets to small phones.
-We are not just talking about screen sizes, but also about low brightness, poor contrast, slow and under performing hardware.
-Low contrast of content and visual elements might result in poor user experience.
+We are not just talking about screen sizes, but also about low brightness, poor contrast, slow and underperforming hardware.
+The low contrast of content and visual elements might result in a poor user experience.

 • Encourage flexibility: In order to accommodate various heights and widths, stretch and compress your layouts.